JavierIDR/JavierIDR/README.md

 # 👋 Hi, I'm Javier

 ## 🚀 About Me
-I'm a results-driven Full Stack Developer with a strong focus on backend technologies, based in Córdoba, Argentina.
-I specialize in building scalable and high-performance web applications using technologies like **Node.js**, **NestJS**, and **Prisma**.
-I thrive in dynamic projects where I can solve complex challenges, drive innovation, and continuously evolve as a developer.
+I'm a Full Stack Developer from Córdoba, Argentina, with a strong focus on backend technologies.
+I build scalable, high-performance web applications using technologies such as Node.js, NestJS, and Prisma.
+I thrive in fast-paced environments where I can tackle complex challenges, optimize system performance, and continuously refine my skills.

 ## 🛠️ Languages and Tools I Work With